Create a

-As we enjoy the summer months, managing to squeeze in extra time with families, friends, and neighbors at cookouts, trips to the beach, lake, or mountains, it’s a great time to reflect upon the state of our most common vacation season and the reasons why it exists.
-The kids are out of school, the weather is hot, the water is warm and swimmable, the parks and golf courses are green and welcoming, etc. However, what is interesting is a) how many workers cannot enjoy paid time off and b) how few can feel comfortable taking the time off.
+As we enjoy the holidays or summer months, squeezing in extra time with families and friends or taking a trip, it’s a great time to reflect on the state of our most common vacation times and the reasons they exist.
+The kids are out of school, and there are plenty of activities we might consider to help us disconnect and recharge.
+However, what is interesting is a) how many workers cannot enjoy paid time off and b) how few can feel comfortable taking the time off.

-It's worth noting that paid time off, which has now become a standard expectation for most workers, had a different landscape in the past.
-According to the Federal Reserve Bank of St Louis, before World War II, paid vacation and holiday time were most commonly a perk limited to those in white-collar jobs.
+It's worth noting that paid time off, which has now become a standard expectation for most workers, was very different in the past.
+According to the Federal Reserve Bank of St. Louis, before World War II, paid vacation and holiday time were most commonly perks reserved for white-collar workers.
 However, by 1944, a significant shift had occurred, with 85% of unionized employees earning paid time off.
 This historical shift highlights the evolution of paid time off as a standard benefit for most workers.

 The current state of paid time off policies